1967 Philippine House of Representatives special elections: South Cotabato

 South Cotabato was created from the division of the original Cotabato province.

 Among the elections on this day, this district had the smallest margin, percentage-wise.
-Chiongbian remained House representative until the declaration of martial law in 1972.
+Chiongbian remained House representative until the declaration of martial law in 1972, and after Congress was restored in 1987, he continued to serve as representative for South Cotabato's 3rd congressional district from 1987 to 1995 and for the new province of Sarangani's lone district from 1995 to 1998.